The Public-Private Partnership Law Review: Portugal

 - the report obligations of the awarding authority on practices susceptible of distorting competition rules are enhanced.

-Remuneration mechanisms diverge considering the different sectors of activity and the different PPP projects.
+Remuneration mechanisms diverge according to the different sectors of activity and the different PPP projects.

-In the road sector, different solutions were put in place regarding the concessionaires' payment mechanism.
-Real toll systems and shadow toll systems coexisted under different projects but the shadow toll systems were generally replaced by road availability payments and real toll payment systems.
-In addition, some real toll payment mechanisms were substituted by road availability solutions under the recent renegotiation process on the PPP projects of the road sector.
+In the road sector, different solutions were put in place regarding concessionaires' payment mechanisms.
+Real toll systems and shadow toll systems coexisted under different projects, but the shadow toll systems were generally replaced by road availability payments and real toll payment systems.
+In addition, some real toll payment mechanisms were replaced by road availability solutions under the recent renegotiation process on PPP projects in the road sector.
 Upside-sharing mechanisms were set out thereunder to encourage concessionaires to promote traffic in their concessions.

 ii State guarantees